pfedick/DeckerGame/README.md

 It features George Decker, one of the main characters of my Lego(tm) stopmotion film [The Adventures Of Charlie and George Decker](https://youtu.be/-aJDTe_obKI), which I made a few years ago and is available on YouTube.

+It is a classic Jump'n'Run game like Super Mario Brothers.
+You have to collect coins and other things, avoid enemies and traps, find keys to open doors and solve other small puzzles.

 ## What's the status of the game?
-The game is in development and I already implemented a lot of the features I had in mind, when I started this project.
-The graphics and sound engine is complete, we have physics and a particle system, where we can generate smoke, fire, rain and water.
+The game is in development since summer 2021 and all game mechanics are implemented.
+This includes the graphic and sound engine, physics and particles, which can be used to generate smoke, fire, rain and water.
-A test level is complete and fully playable and I'm working on more levels with different themes.
+And of course, next to the playable character, there are a lot of enemies and traps.
+There is a tutorial and several other playable levels, and it got a nice little render intro, too.

 ### Things which are ongoing